21 Top Remote Work Trends in 2023

 Think about this one for a minute.

 In terms of trends, we’re seeing people choose to change locations for a month and try out a new city.
-Or, when travel permits, try out a new country altogether – in 2020 alone, we have had friends working remotely in Mexico, Costa Rica, Croatia, Georgia and Portugal.
+Or, when travel permits, try out a new country altogether.
+We have had friends working remotely in Mexico, Costa Rica, Croatia, Georgia and Portugal.

 “Working from anywhere” doesn’t have to mean working from abroad at all.
 It can be somewhere a few miles away like a rented house, or a long-term hotel stay, or even a friend’s house in another state or across a border.